-Rising Star Chef Harold Jurado of Yusho - Biography
+Rising Star Chef Harold Jurado - Biography

 Culinary careers have a good start in Chicago.
 They have an even better start if you have a mother like Harold Jurado’s.
 Chef of a family-owned Filipino restaurant in the suburbs, Jurado’s mother exhibited the kind of passion it takes to cook great food and the discipline necessary to streamline kitchen chaos.
 Jurado eventually earned his culinary degree from Kendall College, but his earliest teacher was his mother.